-This will be because the embryos with the S alleles of the mother, which also carry the S alleles of the father, will most probably be aborted.
+If embryos with two S alleles are rarely implanted in the uterus or embryos with two S alleles are frequently aborted, each of the two alleles will leave the meeting of normal and S alleles in the genome of a heterozygote woman with a different result.
+If the partner of the woman is also a heterozygote, then the number of descendants bearing a copy of the normal alleles of the mother will be greater in the final analysis than the number of descendants bearing copies of her S alleles.
+This will be because the embryos with the S alleles of the mother, which also carry the S alleles of the father, will probably be aborted.
 However, if the partner is a homozygote with two normal alleles, the mother will transfer to her descendants the same number of copies of both her alleles.
 On the other hand, in this case, descendants bearing copies of normal alleles will frequently die in childhood of malaria, while the descendants bearing copies of the S alleles will be far more likely to live to reproductive age.
-The rules of the relevant evolutionary game are thus, in actual fact, far more complicated than in the case of the model of the dove and the hawk.
+The rules of the relevant evolutionary game are thus, in fact, far more complicated than in the case of the model of the dove and the hawk.
 And we are completely ignoring the fact that not only the alleles of a single gene, but also the alleles of various genes can interact in their effects.
 Thus, the biological fitness of the carriers of certain alleles very frequently depends on which alleles are present in the other parts of the genome.
-We will return to this important phenomenon in the next chapter but one.
+We will return to this important phenomenon in the chapter after the next one.